christopher-holt/Analysis_of_TCGABiolinks_Data/README.md

 Analysis2.R - Read in the csv data from Download.R and generate pValues/Quartile data for each Cancer, location, and mutational pipeline  comparing AfrAmr and EurAmr

-Analysis2_1.R - This will perform the same action as Analysis2.R except that it will look at the whole cancer, not specific sites
+Analysis2_1.R - This will perform the same action as Analysis2.R except that it will look at the whole cancer, not specific sites\

+Analysis2_2.R - This script will calculate the frequencies of Genes in each population and write out a tab delim file

 Analysis2_4.R - This script will calculate the number of mutations for each age and look for a relation